aniruddh-mathur/TODO-App/README.md

-# Getting Started with Create React App
+# Getting Started with Todo React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project contains the React frontend code for the Todo App.
+The corresponding backend code is in the repo 01-rest-api-starting-code.

 ## Available Scripts